William Cameron Townsend: Controversy

-The Jungle Aviation and Radio Service (JAARS)
+Jungle Aviation and Relay Service

-By 1948 Townsend created the third important corporation tied to SIL: the Jungle Aviation and Radio Service.
-Until this point operations were held together shakily only by a jeep and several two-way radios provided by the U.S. Embassy.
+By 1948 Townsend created the Jungle Aviation and Radio Service.
+Until this point operations were held together by a jeep and several two-way radios provided by the U.S. Embassy.
 A U.S. Army Air Corps mission pilot, Larry Montgomery, contacted Townsend in 1946, informing him that a Grumman Duck, a navy amphibious plane, was on sale as army surplus for a cheap price.
-The plane proved its worth and even served as the sole rescue transport for a crashed Peruvian military plane in 1947, but also required a hefty additional investment to achieve all the potential that Townsend envisioned.
-Furthermore, a small fleet of planes would also require a hangar, runway, mechanics, more pilots, fuel, and parts.
+The plane proved its worth and in one incident it served as the sole rescue transport for a crashed Peruvian military plane in 1947.

+Townsend knew that a small fleet of planes would require a hangar, runway, mechanics, more pilots, fuel, and parts.
 The missing piece was funding.
-Townsend sought money successfully by soliciting several wealthy evangelicals including the son and heir of Quaker Oats founder Henry P. Crowell.
+Townsend successfully solicited several wealthy evangelicals including the son and heir of Quaker Oats founder Henry P. Crowell.
 The project also received many smaller gifts from civic organizations, churches and individuals, and thus JAARS was born.